AlexWilkinsonnn/ndfd-pairs/README.md

 ## Moving data around

 To make use of both Fermigrid and GPU resources I had to copy files to and from dCache to an external cluster.
 To make these copies safely we need to use `ifdh cp`.
-Doing this nto from a dunegpvm can be tricky:
+Doing this not from a dunegpvm can be tricky, I have found two ways to do this.
+The "Alternative Method" is probably best to try first.

 ### Setup